income tax

 Additional Employee Cost

-This is defined as the total emoluments paid or payable to the additional employees during the year.
+"Additional Employee Cost" includes the total emoluments paid or payable to the additional employees during the year.

 Emoluments